-Transfer entries for that member from Form CT-1065/CT-1120SI, Part VII, Lines 2 through 5 to Column A. After completing the Income Tax Credit Worksheet, transfer the amount reported for each credit on Column C of the Income Tax Credit Worksheet to Column B.
+Transfer entries for that member from Form CT-1065/CT-1120SI, Part VII, Lines 3, 4, and 5 to Column A. After completing the Income Tax Credit Worksheet, transfer the amount reported for each credit on Column C of the Income Tax Credit Worksheet to Column B.